+Now, we see that he plainly refused by saying I cannot come.
 These three excuses betrayed the fact that they were too wrapped up in the things of the world to be concerned with the things of God.
 Note that it is not because they could not come to the wedding feast, but that they would not come.
-They simply failed to respond: "I will say yes" to the invitation.
+They simply failed to respond in the right way.
+Instead they pretended: "I will say yes" to the invitation and "no" when it's ready.
 This speaks not only to the Jews, but to mankind in general who fail to seek out God or respond to Him.
+The invitation is given more than once.
 The provisions for God's Great Supper have now been secured and are waiting for the guests to accept.
-The invitation is given more than once.
-It comes in the future as well as in the past.
+The past is the past, but now, It comes to now, and the future as well.